dotnet/AspNetCore.Docs/aspnetcore/mvc/advanced/custom-formatters.md

 [!code-csharp[Main](custom-formatters/sample/Startup.cs?name=mvcoptions&highlight=3-4)]

-Formatters are evaluated in the order you insert them.The first one takes precedence.
+Formatters are evaluated in the order you insert them.
+The first one takes precedence.

 ## Next steps